CAR-T Cell Therapy in Israel Brightens the Future for Leukemia Patients

 Benefits of CAR-T Cell Therapy at Sheba Medical Center in Israel

 In Israel, CAR-T Cell Therapy is performed exclusively at Sheba Medical Center, led by the Pediatric Hemato-Oncology Department and the Ella Lemelbaum Institute for Immuno-Oncology.
-Sheba was the first hospital to pioneer this innovative treatment outside of the United States, and it is currently only offered in the United States on a clinical trial basis.
+Sheba was the first hospital to pioneer this innovative treatment outside of the United States.

 The Benefits of CAR-T Cell Therapy at Sheba: